SEQUENCE 2025: FROM SPARK TO SPECTACLE

 Held in Room N5-03, the workshop began with Simone sharing her journey as an architect and illustrator.
 She emphasized the value of on-location sketching in understanding architectural spaces and urban environments.
 Students were captivated by her demonstrations of quick pen sketches enhanced with delicate watercolour washes

 Participants then ventured outdoors, sketchbooks in hand, to apply the techniques discussed.
 Guided by Simone, they explored the nuances of perspective, composition, and capturing the essence of urban life through drawing.
 The session fostered not only technical skills but also a deeper appreciation for the built environment.
+Simone's visit left a profound impact on the FCUC community.
+Her passion for urban sketching and dedication to education resonated with students and faculty alike, inspiring a renewed enthusiasm for observational drawing in architectural studies

 On 30th May 2025, Sunway Nexis hosted SEQUENCE 2025, marking the 23rd edition of First City University College's graduation showcase organized by the Faculty of Design & Built Environment.
 This annual event celebrated the creativity and innovation of graduating students across various disciplines, including Graphic Design, Interior Architecture & Design, Furniture & Product Design, and Fashion Marketing.